nvaccess/nvda/projectDocs/testing/automated.md

 You can run pre-commit hooks manually with [`pre commit run`](https://pre-commit.com/#pre-commit-run).

-- You can filter files with `--files` and `--all-files`- You can also compare two revisions:
+- You can filter files with `--files` and `--all-files`
+- You can also compare two revisions:
 `pre-commit run --from-ref origin/master --to-ref HEAD`

 ### Translatable string checks